 In addition, many tourists are attracted annually by the various festivals and events held in the state (including the famous races on the Bonneville Salt Flats), historical and architectural monuments (in particular, the Temple of Jesus Christ of Latter-day Saints in Salt Lake City, which is included in the list of the most popular US attractions and the mountain resorts of Utah (especially since the 2002 Winter Olympics).

-Top Physics Schools in Utah
+Top Chemistry Schools in Utah

 Read more